vikramdurai/brightcoin/README.md

 # Brightcoin Core
-Brightcoin is a fee-less cryptocurrency for payments (it's an alternative to Bitcoin).
+Brightcoin is a fee-less cryptocurrency for payments (it is an alternative to Bitcoin).

+**Warning**: Don't invest into Brightcoin yet.
+It's very *insecure*.
+Try contributing instead, that will actually help Brightcoin!

 ## Installing
 If you haven't already, install `docker` (it's an amazing tool to deploy apps with):